|Confederation Cup 1999|

 AM/CM: Manuel Negrete

-Best remembered for his bicycle kick goal in Mexico 1986.
-He had 57 caps.
+Manuel Negrete was best remembered for the bicycle kick goal he scored against Bulgaria in the WC Finals of 1986.
+He had 57 caps between 1981 and 1990.
 He was also one of the first Mexicans to play in Europe when he moved to Sporting CP in Portugal and then, Sporting de Gijon in Spain.
 In Mexico, his main club was UNAM Pumas.

 ST/RW: Luis Garcia

 Luis Garcia started his career with UNAM Pumas.
 He went to Spain and for Atletico Madrid and then, Real Sociedad.
+Returning from Europe he continued his career in Club América, Atlante, Guadalajara, Morelia, and Puebla.
 He played in the WC Finals in 1994.
 He also went to France 1998, but did not see any action.
 He had 79 caps.

 AM: Alberto García Aspe